gui55gui/development-applicants-test/README.md

 ### Important
 We love coding!
 So, make sure to write **beautiful lines**.
-We'll appreaciate that and check every single piece of code that you wrote and talk about it later, so you can explain to us **your babies**.
+We'll appreaciate that and check every single piece of code that you wrote and talk about it later, so you can explain us **your babies**.
 We are looking forward to see your coding skills.

 ### DAMN, We almost forgot